 There aren't that many brands producing high-quality Sotol.
 Los Magos' Reserva Sotol expression ages for six years.
 And it's not comparable to Mezcal, let alone Tequila.
 So there's probably no other brand at the moment that released such a rare product.

-More about the company behind Los Magos
+The company behind Los Magos

 The company behind the Los Magos brand is Los Magos Spirits International (LMSI).
 It was founded back in 2020 by Eduardo Almanza and Juan Pablo Carvajal to grow the sales of Los Magos Sotol.